Heatwaves: All you need to know

 There can be discrepancies seen between the maximum/minimum temperature given for the daily summary and the highest and lowest temperatures seen in the hourly breakdown.
 This is because the hourly value is given for "on the hour" whereas the max/min may occur between the hourly points so may be slightly higher/lower.

-Maps: The weather maps are produced using MeteoGroup data once every three hours whereas the text-based data refreshes on an hourly basis, meaning the map data can often lag behind the 14-day forecast spot data.
+Maps: The weather maps are produced using MeteoGroup data once every three hours whereas the text-based data refreshes on an hourly basis, meaning the map data can sometimes lag behind the 14-day forecast spot data.

 Why does the wind symbol sometimes jump to over 40mph and turn black?
 Why are there no wind speeds in the 30s?

 When the forecast predicts gusts of wind over 40mph, the white wind icon - which usually shows the sustained wind speed - will change to a black icon showing the expected wind gust speed.
 This black icon will help to inform you in advance of potential hazards that may shape your day, for example severe impacts on transport.
 Once sustained winds are above 30mph, it is more likely that the wind gusts will be above 40mph.
 You may find, therefore, that sustained wind speeds between 30mph and 40mph rarely appear.